samwhaleIV/chain-js/README.md

 ### tl;dr

 Don't want to read?
-Suit yourself.
+Functional JavaScript is cool.
+Got your attention?
+Continue on.

 **Chaining and linking**